How To Write an Ecommerce Website Requirements Specification Document: Tips, Tricks, and Best Practices

 Business and systems analysts use it to analyze how the business goals are being achieved.

 Developers, designers, and technical leads use it as a guideline for implementing the solution.

 QA testers use it to make sure the requirements have been met.

 Project managers use it to manage and control the project.

 Clients come to us with their ideas and problems.
 It’s our task to turn both into deliverable ecommerce solutions that will help our clients grow their businesses.
-This is the customer lifecycle from first contact to the first day of development.
+This is the customer lifecycle from the first contact to the first day of ecommerce development.

 Step 1 — Initiation